Ebony O'Dea: State football

 O'Dea played for South Australian National Football League club Norwood under coach Stephen Symonds.
 With Norwood she won the premiership in the 2017 season and was named amongst the best players in the 2018 Grand Final.

 AFL Women's career

 Greater Western Sydney

 O'Dea was drafted by Greater Western Sydney with pick 71.
 At the end of the season she was delisted after not making an appearance for the club.
 After her delisting she was selected for Greater Western Sydney's inaugural VFL Women's squad, together with five more recently delisted players, so as to strengthen their chances to be re-drafted.
 This squad played only invitational games not counted for points or ladder position during teams' bye rounds.

 Collingwood

 The following season O'Dea was drafted by Collingwood with pick 89, re-joining coach Symonds who was her coach when she played at Norwood.
 She made her debut in round 2, 2020, in a match at Ikon Park against Carlton.
 In May 2022, she left Collingwood to return to her home state, South Australia.

+Port Adelaide

+O'Dea signed for Port Adelaide as one of the team's expansion signings ahead of their inaugural season in 2022 season 7.